-The $5 million exemption signed into law on December 17, 2010, under the Tax Relief, Unemployment Insurance Authorization, and Job Creation Act of 2010 (TRA 2010), is now permanent under ATRA 2012, as indexed for inflation.
-Accordingly, the federal estate tax exemption for 2013 was $5.25 million, 2014 was $5.34 million, 2015 was $5.43, 2016 was $5.45 million, and is $5.49 million for 2017, thanks to that inflation indexing (and a nearly “automatic”* $10.94 million for married couples who follow very specific requirements at the death of the first spouse).
+The federal estate tax is $12,092,000 million for 2023, thanks to that inflation indexing (and a nearly “automatic”* $25,084,000 for married couples who follow very specific requirements at the death of the first spouse).

 So, what is this GSTT?
 Basically, it is a transfer tax on property passing from one generation to another generation that is two or more generational levels below the transferring generation.
 For instance, a transfer from a grandparent to a grandchild or from an individual to another unrelated individual who is more than 37.5 years younger than the transferor.

 Properly done, this can transfer significant wealth between generations.

 The ATRA 2012 made “permanent” a new concept in estate planning for married couples, ostensibly rendering traditional estate tax planning unnecessary.
 This concept, called “portability,” means that a surviving spouse can essentially inherit the estate tax exemption of the deceased spouse without use of “A-B Trust” planning.
 As with most tax laws, however, the devil is in the details.
 For example, unless the surviving spouse files a timely (within nine months of death) Form 706 Estate Tax Return and complies with other requirements, the portability may be unavailable.